benqus/toolbox/top/README.md

 `@b/top`
 ===

 Simple is best.
 Topics, Observables, Pipes.
-Simple and functional af.
+Simple af.

-This collection of tools builds on JavaScript's most powerful feature: functions.
+This collection of JavaScript/TypeScript tools builds on built-in `object`s and `function`s.
-No complex typings, endless conditions, massive/untraceable call-stacks, just pure functions with minimal and specific purposes so your code can stay as explicit and self-explanatory as possible.
+No complex typings, endless conditions, massive/untraceable call-stacks, just minimal and specific purposes so your code can stay as explicit and self-explanatory as possible.
 Don't we all like it when a library does its black magic and we don't know why, huh?

+Best part is that because it's functions and objects, you can easily mock them for testing!

 ## Install